Study on regenerative angiogenesis in humans shows encouraging results

-In a press release from the Nasdaq listed company Moderna, co-author Dr. Kenneth Chien, a professor of Karolinska Institutet and scientific co-founder of Moderna, comment the study in Nature Communication:
+In a press release from the Nasdaq listed company Moderna, co-author Dr Kenneth Chien, a professor of Karolinska Institutet and scientific co-founder of Moderna, comment on the study in Nature Communication:

 “Based on these early data, this approach may provide benefit to patients where proper blood flow is compromised in areas such as heart disease and diabetes as well as for other vascular complications.”